 This InCommon IAP document establishes requirements for IdPOs under two assurance profiles: Bronze, which represents a minimal formal set of requirements and Silver, which adds more stringent requirements.
 InCommon Bronze and Silver are intended to be compatible with US federal government Identity, Credential, and Access Management (ICAM) Trust Framework Provider Adoption Process (TFPAP) Levels of Assurance 1 and 2.
-They also include requirements regarding support for InCommon-recommended Identity Attributes
+They also include requirements regarding support for InCommon-recommended Identity Attributes.

 InCommon Bronze requirements are fewer than InCommon Silver requirements.
 In some places these two IAPs have different requirements for the same criterion where the Bronze criterion is less stringent than that for Silver, for example, in the required Authentication Secret strength.
 Thus, an IdPO meeting the Silver requirement may be able to satisfy the Bronze requirement as well.
-InCommon Federation metadata will identify IdPs that are operated by InCommon-certified IdPOs and that meet or exceed the requirements of the Bronze IAP as qualified to assert the Bronze Identity Assurance Qualifier (IAQ) as part of Assertions and IdPs that meet the requirements of the Silver IAP as qualified to assert Silver IAQs, as appropriate, as part of Assertions.
-A given IdP may be certified to assert either or both IAQs but must ensure that only appropriate IAQs are associated with each Assertion.
+InCommon Federation metadata will identify IdPs that are operated by InCommon-certified IdPOs and that meet or exceed the requirements of the Bronze IAP as qualified to assert the Bronze Identity Assurance Qualifier (IAQ) as part of Assertions and IdPs that meet the requirements of the Silver IAP as qualified to assert soft the Silver IAP as qualified to assert either or both IAQs but must ensure that only appropriate IAQs are associated with each Assertion.